groeges/connector-test/README.md

 # connector-test
-This is yet another test of a commit
+This is yet another test of a git commit